 There's no sense going to school unless your final destination is the library.

 In addition to the John F. Kennedy '35 Collection, the Library is very fortunate to have a number of special collections.
-In the Harold L. Tinker Rare Book Room users can explore a significant number of literary first editions, a fine collection of books by Malcolm Lowery and the Concord Authors, as well as titles by and about Adlai Stevenson '18.
+In the Harold L. Tinker Rare Book Room adjacent to the Archives, users can explore a significant number of literary first editions, a fine collection of books by Malcolm Lowry and the Concord Authors, as well as titles by and about Adlai Stevenson '18.
 The Haffenreffer Autograph Collection is also housed in the Rare Book Room.